plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 Instead of just presenting "the single best model", the analysis presents findings from multiple traditional and state-of-the-art models that serve as robustness checks for the most optimal model.

-Essentially, as it can been seen in the code the modeling logic is to start simple and build stepwise better (and perhaps more complicated) methods in order to arrive to the optimal result.
+Essentially, the modeling logic is to start simple and build stepwise better (and perhaps more complicated) models in order to arrive to the optimal result.
 This logic gives the reader not only a better sense in the coding workflow but also depicts the intuition behind the choices taken during the project.

 The analysis is performed in Python programming language.
 The IDE used is Visual Studio Code.